Nassau County Police Department: Personnel issues

 Hiring on the Nassau force has long been a bone of contention, with African Americans, Hispanics and other groups, often supported by the U.S. Justice Department, claiming the hiring process is biased toward white males.
 The county has denied any intentional discrimination, and there have been repeated recruiting drives aimed at convincing more minorities to take the police exam, which itself has been repeatedly redesigned with the aim of making it easier.
 White candidates have disputed this, claiming the test is now biased against them.
 These controversies have led to numerous lawsuits, which have repeatedly delayed hiring and account in part for the force's shrinking size.

 Another major point of contention between the county government and the police union in recent years has been inadequate police academy training facilities.
 After being located for several years in a converted elementary school in Williston Park, the academy facilities were "temporarily" relocated for a decade in trailers on the grounds of the county jail in East Meadow.
 In May 2006, the Suozzi administration announced the academy would move into yet another converted school, this one in Massapequa.
 A purpose-built police academy, located on the campus of Nassau County Community College in Uniondale, opened in 2021.

+Nassau County Executive Bruce Blakeman – upon taking office in 2022 – started a hiring program to increase the ranks of Nassau County Police in direct opposition to the defund the police movement.
+He hired 100 additional police officers in just his first 18 months in office.